 An Option for Addressing Our Congestion Problem

-Ongoing efforts to address congestion in the Portland area, include investments in transit, bicycle, pedestrian and highway projects.
-But more is needed to address congestion.
-ODOT is conducting a feasibility analysis to explore the options available and determine how value pricing could help improve congestion in the Portland metro area.
+ODOT is addressing congestion through investments in transit, bicycle, pedestrian and highway projects.
+But more is needed.
+Through the value pricing feasibility analysis we are exploring the options available and how value pricing could help improve congestion in the Portland metro area.

 What is Value Pricing?